27-Prateek/27-Prateek/README.md

 ## 💼 **Skills**

 ### 💻 **Programming**
-- Proficient in Python, Java, C, C++
+- Proficient in Python, Java, C , Javascript
-- Experienced in building web and mobile applications
+- Experienced in building web application

 ### 🌍 **Web Development**
 - Expertise in React, Node.js, and Express.js
 - Skilled in working with MongoDB and Firebase

 ### 🧠 **AI/ML**